Contact and Booking Information:

 · Sacramento, California

-The Blue Room (Clarion Hotel), The Town Lounge (Roseville), The Sutter Club, Masque, Granite Bay Country Club, Garbeau's Dinner Theater, Sacramento Airport, Annual Polish Festival (Roseville), Zinfindel Grille (Roseville)
+The Blue Room (Clarion Hotel), The Town Lounge (Roseville), The Sutter Club, Masque, Granite Bay Country Club, Garbeau's Dinner Theater, Sacramento Airport, Zinfindel Grille (Fair Oaks, Roseville), Annual Polish Festival (Roseville)

 Performances with: Folsom Lake Symphony Orchestra, Cantare Choir